TL; DR: 82 Product Owner Interview Questions to Avoid Imposters

-- How would you design a process to handle product ideas from stakeholders — and the organization generally?
+- How would you design a process to handle product ideas from stakeholders and other members of the organization?

-- How do you avoid misallocating resources to features or products that no one is really interested in?
+- How do you avoid misallocating resources on features or products that no one wants?

 Set 3: Internal Stakeholder Management

-- Your organization has recently decided to ‘go agile’ in product development.
+- Your organization has recently decided to become agile and product-driven.
 How do you educate your stakeholders about the implications?

-- How do you organize a Scrum team’s collaboration with stakeholders — and improve it over time?
+- How do you organize the collaboration with stakeholders and improve it over time?

 - How do you communicate with uncooperative stakeholders?

-- A new feature is overdue and has been drastically underestimated because of unexpected technical debt.
-Nevertheless, your most important stakeholder insists on ‘finishing it’ because so much effort has already been invested.
-How do you deal with this?
+- A new feature is overdue and has been drastically underestimated due to unexpected technical debt.
+Nevertheless, your most important stakeholder insists on “finishing it” because so much effort has already been invested.
+How do you deal with that?